ConferencingSpeech/ConferencingSpeech2021/baseline/readme.md

 # Details
-Preparation files before training and test:
+Preparation files before training and inference:

     1. Generate training configuration file "./wav_list/tr/linear_100.lst" (Because the full amount of data occupies too much space, so we mix them dynamicly when training) and "config_scp" parameter in the "./config/train.yaml".
 The format of the configuration file is as follows: